ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

   // settings are the plugin settings map<string, string> settings = 2;

-  // stop_window defines how many last acks/nacks are monitored in the window
+  // window_size defines how many last acks/nacks are monitored in the window
   // that controls if the pipeline should stop (0 disables the window)
   // default = 1
-  uint64 stop_window = 3;
+  uint64 window_size = 3;
-  // stop_threshold defines the number of nacks in the window that would cause
+  // window_nack_threshold defines the number of nacks in the window that would
-  // the pipeline to stop
+  // cause the pipeline to stop
   // default = 1
-  uint64 stop_threshold = 4;
+  uint64 window_nack_threshold = 4;
 }
 ```